OliviaL18/ReadMe-Generator/README.md

 # README Generator

-Construct a README file according to user
+Contruct a README file for a GitHub repository, according to user input received via the command prompt.

 ## Table of Contents